The CM class number one problem for curves of genus $2$: Improved bounds

-In this section, under the assumption $I_{0}(\Phi^{r})=I_{K^{r}}$, we study the ramification behavior of primes in $N/\QQ$, and prove that almost all ramified primes \mbox{in $K^r/F^r$} are inert in $F^r$.
-Thus $d_{K^r}/d_{F^r}$ grows as the square of the product of such ramified primes and we get a lower bound on $f(d_{K^r}/d_{F^r})$ of (\ref{lower bd. with delta}) that grows even faster \mbox{with $t_{K^r}$} than what we have had before, so, in the following section \ref{betterupper}, we obtain a better upper bound \mbox{on $d_{K^r}/d_{F^r}$}.
+In this section, under the assumption $I_{0}(\Phi^{r})=I_{K^{r}}$, we study the ramification behavior of primes in $N/\QQ$, and prove that almost all rational primes that are ramified in~$K^r/F^r$ are inert in~$F^r$.
+We precisely prove the following proposition.